doc-ai/tensorio-ios/README.md

 },
 ```

-For this example, the input data coming from application space will always be in a floating point range of 0 to 1.
-Our quantized model requires those values to be in the range of 0 to 255.
+For this example, the input data coming from application space will always be in a floating point range from 0 to 1.
+Our quantized model requires those values to be in the range from 0 to 255.
 Quantization in TF Lite uniformly distributes a floating point range over a single byte range, so all we need to do here is apply a scaling factor of 255:

 ```
 quantized_value = unquantized_value * 255